 A little something for everyone.

 29 South is a chic, neighborhood bistro perfect for dates, a casual dinner with old friends and family, or a quick bite.
-29 South has been a favorite Amelia Island dining destination for both locals and travelers alike for over a decade.
+For more than a decade, it has been a favorite Amelia Island dining destination for both locals and travelers alike.

 (904) 277 - 7012

 29 South is proud to support local and regional farmers, ranchers and fishermen.
 As pioneer of the Slow Food Movement in NE Florida, Chef Schwartz is a believer in the simple credo, "shake the hand that feeds you."
 He is passionate about supporting small farms and dedicated to the procurement of the freshest possible ingredients.

 Our Farm Partners.

 Greyfield Garden: Greyfield Garden is located on beautiful Cumberland Island and is part of the historic Greyfield Inn.
 In addition to supplying Greyfield Inn with a variety of fresh produce, herbs and cut flowers the operation has grown to offer produce to restaurants off the island.
 The Greyfield garden uses sustainable and organic growing practices.
 For more information visit www.cumberland.wordpress.com

 Conner's A-Maize-ing Acres: Conner’s A-Maize-ing Acres is family owned farm located in Hilliard.
 A fifth generation farmer, Eddie Conner and his wife Betty Jean have a commitment to growing fresh produce both in the ground as well as hydroponically without synthetic chemicals or pesticides.
 For more information visit their website at www.conners-a-maizing-acres.com